 What are the Symptoms of Stomach Paralysis?

 Stomach Paralysis, also known as gastroparesis, is when the stomach takes too long to empty its contents.
-This can lead to a variety of problems, such as the contents of the stomach solidifying and being unable to pass at all.
+This can lead to various problems, such as the contents of the stomach solidifying and being unable to pass at all.
 While gastroparesis may affect individuals differently, the most common symptoms include:

 - Indigestion